Yengo National Park

 World Heritage wonders

-Yengo National Park is one of the eight conservation areas that make up the massive Greater Blue Mountains World Heritage Area.
+Yengo National Park is one of the eight conservation areas that make up the massive Greater Blue Mountains Area World Heritage Property.
 Covering one million hectares, it was included in the World Heritage list in December 2000 for its remarkable geographic, botanic and cultural values.
 There are more than 90 different eucalypt species found here - some 13 per cent of all eucalypt species in the world.